Compactifications of reductive groups as moduli stacks of bundles

 Strictly speaking, this depends not only on the stacky fan $\Si$, but also on the ordering of its rays.
 Notice that a $\Si$-stable bundle chain automatically satisfies \re{j}(c), hence belongs to $\MM$.

-\bs{Theorem} The locus of $\Si$-stable bundle chains is an open substack $\MM(\Si) \subset \MM$, of finite presentation over $k$, and contains $G$ as a dense open substack.
+\bs{Theorem} The locus of $\Si$-stable bundle chains is an open {\red $G \times G$-invariant} substack ${\red \MM_G}(\Si) \subset \MM$, of finite presentation over $k$, {\red which} contains $G$ as a dense open substack.
 It is always separated and is proper if and only if the support of $\Si$ equals $\La_\Q^+$. \es

 \pf.
 For any $\Si$-stable $E(\be) \to C_n$ over $k$, the versal chain $\E(\be)$ over $\A^n \times G \times G$ is also $\Si$-stable.
 The $\Si$-stable locus is therefore open.

 Finitely many such families now constitute an atlas, one for each cone in $\Si$.
 The stack is therefore of finite presentation over $k$.